Smart Maritime Network is returning to Singapore on 26 January 2022 for the 3rd annual SMN Singapore forum.

 Now that we are all slowly emerging from the restrictions necessitated by the recent COVID-19 crisis, SMN is very pleased to be returning to hosting our series of conferences to facilitate safe and conscientious in-person meetings with our partners and industry peers.
 To safeguard the wellbeing of all of our attendees, we will be strictly following the guidelines of the local health authorities in our host countries, as well as adopting best practices recommended by major business conference and event organiser associations, such as PCMA, UFI and AEO.*

-In line with current local restrictions and guidelines, the physical event taking place in Singapore is for local attendees only and will be limited to 50 invited guests.
+In line with current local restrictions and guidelines, the physical event taking place in Singapore is currently limited to invited guests, speakers and SMN sponsors only.
 Please note – your invitation is not transferable.

 We are also working very closely with our venue and suppliers to ensure the measures in place during SMN Singapore will provide a safe, pleasant and productive experience for all our guests.